Catallena: Promotion

-Prior to release, Orange Caramel held a "Surprise premiere" in Gangnam, Seoul on 11 March 2014, to discuss the single with their fans.
-Pledis Entertainment also released the making of jacket album photos for the group and behind the scenes footage of the music video.
+Prior to the song's release, Orange Caramel held a "surprise premiere" in Gangnam, Seoul on 11 March 2014, to discuss the single with their fans.
+Pledis Entertainment also released behind the scenes footage from the shooting of the album photos and music video.
 Following the release of the single, Orange Caramel appeared and performed on several South Korean music programs.
 The group gave their first televised live performance of "Catallena" on Mnet's M!
 Countdown on 13 March 2014.
 They subsequently appeared on MBC's Show!
 Music Core, SBS' Inkigayo and MBC Music's Show Champion on a weekly basis to perform it.
 During the performances, the group dressed as various food items, including sushi, french fries, and bibimbap.
 They also performed the song during WAPOP K-Dream Concert on 22 March 2014.